safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 - `script` get's the Helm chart version and checks if it is already deployed on the Kubernetes cluster.
 If not, it will install the Helm chart on Kubernetes.

+> 📝 Note!
 This post does not cover the implementation of the Helm chart, you can review my sample helm chart derived from the production-ready Helm chart at [Example Helm chart for the Mendix application · GitHub](https://gist.github.com/safoorsafdar/5e14a62729e02666c8bf31a2fecfebc7)

 ## Deploy the application to the development and staging environment